Card and Scrapbook Monthly Kits

 Shipping cost and speed should be a consideration when making your kit company choice.

-Kits can be discounted IF you decide to sign up and commit for a set amount of time (varies per club).
+Kits can be discounted IF you decide to sign up and commit for a set amount of time (varies per club) or you pay for a set amount of time up front.

 Kits can be discounted and offer free shipping also!